glekoz/snippetbox/README.md

 ---

-## Directory Layout (convention)
+## Directory Layout

-A typical layout for the project follows this structure (many forks follow this pattern):
+A typical layout for the project follows this structure:

 ```
 / (repo root)